 Weekend dispatch available

-Saturday clean-up pulls keep Monday starts clean; coordinate Friday afternoon.
+Saturday pulls keep Monday starts clean; Friday afternoon coordinates weekend turns.

 Insurance and Contractor Account Setup